Essential Information on Teacher Education and Careers

 - K-12 Music Teacher Interview

 3. Research your state's teacher certification requirements: Requirements to become a teacher vary by state.
 Most states have several levels of credentials for teachers and varying certifications based on the age group and subject you plan to teach.
-Find online and campus-based certification programs in our extensive school directory.

 4. Earn your bachelor's degree: A broad liberal arts undergraduate education will help prepare you to become a teacher.
 All states require at least a bachelor's degree from an accredited college or university, and some states require a master's degree.
 Learn about teaching degrees by selecting a teaching specialty in the box to the right.

 5. Complete an accredited teacher education program: More and more, states are requiring certified teachers to hold master's degrees before they can become a teacher...or shortly thereafter.
 Across the country there are hundreds of master's degrees in teacher education, and no two are the same.
-Find the one-to-two year post-baccalaureate program that's right for you in our extensive school database.

 6. Pass teacher examinations: You'll need to pass either a state test or the widely used Praxis exam to become a certified teacher.
 Learn about the Praxis in our teaching examinations article.